thequantumcyborg/microservice-v2/README.txt

 Demo Spec

 1) Implement the WidgetResource methods (as defined in the next section)
-2) Make sure all existing tests pass
+2)  Mockito & Unit Tests
-3) Optionally implement your own WidgetDaoInterface and replace the supplied WidgetDaoJdbi along with tests (Use WidgetDaoTest as a start)
+3)  implement WidgetDaoInterface and replace the supplied WidgetDaoJdbi along with tests
-	See CodeTestApplication.java for more information
-4) Optionally implement your own AuthenticationFilter and replace the supplied Base64AuthFilter See CodeTestApplication.java for more information
+4)  implement  AuthenticationFilter
-	You can hard-code the jumpdeveloper/bojangles credentials into the filter and not require the use of a data store.

 The Widget class is represented by the following JSON structure: